 Affiliates and nonaffiliated third parties to whom we disclose: The Firm does not disclose any nonpublic personal information about you except as permitted by law or with your authorization.

 During the course of normal business, client information is shared with certain affiliates and nonaffiliated third parties.
-First, limited information is shared with the clients’ clearing firm, Cowen Execution Services, LLC.
+First, limited information is shared with the clients’ clearing firm, Apex Clearing Corporation.
 Second, client information may be viewed by government agencies during routine FINRA or SEC examinations, or when required by law.
 Third, limited client information may be viewed by a CPA firm hired by the Firm to audit books and records.
 All of these entities are required to follow strict confidentiality guidelines and can only use client data for the purpose of conducting normal operations.

 The Firm may form a strategic relationship with certain mutual fund, annuity or other product providers.
 As part of these relationships, we may receive compensation in excess of that disclosed in the products prospectus.
 The Firm does not mandate any specific sales goals for products offered by these providers, nor does the Firm penalize registered representatives for offering products of a provider who does not maintain a strategic relationship with the Firm.
 If you would like more information, please contact us.